Nina Dobrev’s Wild At-Home Cryotherapy Hack

 As someone who played a cold-blooded vampire for six years, it makes sense that Nina Dobrev would be a big fan of cryotherapy.
-For the uninitiated, cryotherapy is a form of medical therapy in which a person’s body is exposed to freezing cold temperature to alleviate muscle pain or swelling.
-It can take the form of ice baths, face masks, or, most common, entire chambers in which a person’s whole body is submerged in the cold.
+In case you’ve never indulged in cryotherapy—which can be used to alleviate soreness associated with exercise, but has also become popular with celebs like Lindsay Lohan for its alleged anti-aging properties—it’s a physical therapy in which one’s body is exposed to extremely cold temperatures, and, honestly, it sounds kind of brutal.
+Usually, people do insane things like take ice baths, apply freezing face masks, or, most commonly and also perhaps most horrifyingly, hang out in deeply sub-zero chambers for short bursts of time.
+Eek.

 MORE: Nina Dobrev Opens Up About Not Loving Her Body When She Was Younger

-And while cryotherapy seems cool for those who don’t mind the cold (calling all the Elsas out there), it can rack up a hefty bill if you’re doing it often.
+And while cryotherapy seems, er, cool for those who don’t mind the cold (calling all the Elsas out there), it can rack up a hefty bill if you’re doing it often.
 (Business Insider reports that an average session ranges from $70 to $90.)
-Here’s where Dobrev comes in.
-The 28-year-old actress seems to have discovered a nifty D.I.Y. hack for at-home cryotherapy that is blowing our minds.
+But Dobrev seems to have discovered a nifty D.I.Y. hack for at-home cryotherapy that is blowing our minds.

-After finishing breakfast, which usually includes a protein shake made with banana, spinach, kale, coconut, and peanut butter shipped from Hawaii (fancy!), Dobrev usually heads to her backyard pool for a morning swim.
-However—get this—she doesn’t keep it heated.
-Why?
-To save money on heat, probably—and cryotherapy bills.
+After finishing breakfast, which usually includes a protein shake made with Sunwarrior chocolate protein powder, half a banana, almond milk, spinach, kale, cinnamon, and coconut peanut butter shipped from Hawaii (fancy!), Dobrev usually heads to her backyard pool for a morning swim.
+However—get this—she doesn’t keep the pool heated.

 “After breakfast I usually go for a swim in the pool.
 It’s not heated, so it’s kind of like natural cryotherapy,” she said.
+Brr!

 MORE: This is What Nina Dobrev Really Looks Like Without Any Makeup

 Another unusual part of Dobrev’s beauty routine is her shower.
-Instead of a usual liquid water shower, Dobrev renovated her Los Angeles home to include a steam shower, a trendy bathing alternative in which a humidifying steam generator produces water vapor that is dispersed around a person’s body.
+She renovated her Los Angeles home to include a steam shower, and if she has time, she steams and mediates before rinsing off the old-fashioned way.

 Peanut butter from Hawaii?
 A steam shower?
 An at-home cryotherapy chamber?
 We’d love to see what other secrets Dobrev has hiding in her home.